 Potential Subnet Scanning Activity from Compromised Host

-Last updated 16 days ago on 2025-04-07
+Last updated 16 days ago on 2026-01-16

-Created 2 months ago on 2025-03-04
+Created a year ago on 2025-03-04

 About

 This rule detects potential subnet scanning activity from a compromised host.
 Subnet scanning is a common reconnaissance technique used by attackers to identify live hosts within a network range.
 A compromised host may exhibit subnet scanning behavior when an attacker is attempting to map out the network topology, identify vulnerable hosts, or prepare for further exploitation.
 This rule identifies potential subnet scanning activity by monitoring network connection attempts from a single host to a large number of hosts within a short time frame.
-ES|QL rules have limited fields available in its alert documents.
+ESQL rules have limited fields available in its alert documents.
 Make sure to review the original documents to aid in the investigation of this alert.

 Tags